janhq/jan/docs/docs/install/overview.md

 ### Requirements for Jan

 #### Hardware
-Jan is a small download (<100 MB) and has a disk footprint of under 300 MB.
+Jan is a small download (<200 MB) and has a disk footprint of under 300 MB.
 Being a lightweight platform, it should run smoothly on modern hardware.
 Additionally, as you will download, store and run open-source LLM models via Jan, we recommend that you have
 - At least 5 GB of free disk space
 - At least 8 GB of RAM

-#### Platform
+#### Platform & architecture
 Jan is supported on the following platforms:
 - Linux
 - macOS (Mac Intel Chip and Apple Silicon Chip)
 - Windows (64-bit)

+Jan is designed to run on multiple architectures, ensuring versatility and widespread usuability.
+The support architectures include:
+- CPU
+    - ARM
+    - x86
+-